MichaelCurrin/jekyll-blog-demo/docs/installation.md

 - _Ruby_ - To install the project-scoped gems, including Jekyll.
 - _Bundler_ - Used to manage Ruby gem dependencies in an isolated directory, to preserve your global gems.
-- _Make_  - The docs here use the _make_ command, which comes with your macOS or Linux machine but not on Windows.
-If you go to [Makefile](/Makefile), you can look up the appropriate shell commands to run without `make`.
+- _Make_  - The docs here use the _make_ command, which comes standard on macOS or Linux machine, but on Windows you need to download and install Make.
+Or, if you go to [Makefile](/Makefile), you can look up the appropriate shell commands to run without `make`.

 ## Clone

-Optionally this to your own repo - either fork this repo or click _Use this Template_.
+Optionally add this to your own repos - either fork this repo or click _Use this Template_.

 Then clone your repo or this one.